OpenDSA/OpenDSA/RST/en/CS5040slides/ProjManage.rst

    Historically, about 1/3 of CS3114 partnerships have crashed-and-burned.
 The most common culprit appears to be that one person thought that the other person "let me down".
-This stems from (is even possible because of) lack of cohesiveness.
-Meaning: The did not work together.
+This stems from lack of cohesiveness.
+Meaning: They did not work together.

    Divide-and-conquer reduces to "throw it over the wall".
 Even if both parties hold up their end, this leads to inefficiencies in